-Our Patient Navigators are bilingual with various educational backgrounds including one professional Patient Navigator who is a registered nurse with specialized training in navigation.
+Our Patient Navigators are bilingual team members with various educational backgrounds including one professional Patient Navigator who is a registered nurse with specialized training in navigation.
 Our Patient Navigators facilitate access to services and resources, by reducing barriers faced when dealing with multiple care providers across multiple locations.
 Patient Navigators help families navigate a complicated maze of services, treatments, and programs.
-Navigators can empower families with the knowledge that they need to make an informed decision about their health.
+Navigators can empower families with the knowledge that they need to make an informed decision about their child's health.

 How is this service unique?

 Children and their families will work with a patient navigator – a role that is relatively new in Canada.
 Our patient navigators help families coordinate access to appropriate services and resources for their children.
 In addition, the patient navigators will act as a resource for the child’s care team, ensuring that the care remains integrated.

 What can our family expect?

 When first contacting NaviCare/SoinsNavi, families will have the opportunity to speak with our professional Patient Navigator about their unique situation and concerns.
 Once priorities are mutually decided, the Patient Navigators will help connect families with the most appropriate resources and services available.
 Our Patient Navigators do not provide direct medical care.

 How can I access this service?

 This bilingual service is offered free of charge.
-Your pediatrician or other care provider might have referred you to our service.
+Your pediatrician or other care providers might have referred you to our service.
 However, you can access our service just by calling or emailing our Patient Navigator, no referral necessary (1-888-641-1977).

 Where are we located?

 We believe all New Brunswickers should have equal access to our services, no matter where they live.
 That is why all our services are accessible through the phone or online.
 In some situations, the Patient Navigators will also do site visits, as needed and when possible.